 Die Hard in Poland and Italy has this.
 The title there is Glass Trap (Szklana Pułapka and Trappola di cristallo, respectively), which makes sense, since the first one takes place in a skyscraper.
 Not so much in the sequels.
 The same happens in Spain.
 The title there is Crystal Jungle (Jungla de Cristal).
 Latin-America was relieved of the problem, as the movie there was called Duro de matar (Hard to kill).
 Russian version brilliantly replaced an idiome with an idiome, being called Крепкий орешек (A hard nut to crack), but the sequels had to go by numbers because of that.

-Same thing happened in Poland with The Hangover, which was titled Kac Vegas (The Vegas Hangover and a wordplay on Las Vegas).
-When the second part did not happen in Vegas anymore, the distributors decided to title it Kac Vegas w Bangkoku (The Vegas Hangover In Bangkok).
+In Poland, The Hangover was re-titled Kac Vegas (The Vegas Hangover and a wordplay on Las Vegas).
+When the second part did not happen in Vegas anymore, the distributors decided to title it Kac Vegas w Bangkoku (The Vegas Hangover In Bangkok'').
 Everybody laughed.

 Zig-zagged by the Police Academy movies.
 The first took place at the title's academy.
 The second only had a brief scene there.
 The third and fourth took place there.
 The fifth and all subsequent films had brief scenes at the academy at best.
 The series tried to make the title relevant with subtitles like "Their First Assignment" and "Back in Training," but ultimately gave up as later installments took the action to Miami Beach and Moscow.